About

 2018

-NADA Miami, with A.I.R.
+NADA Miami with A.I.R.
 Gallery, Miami Beach, FL

-XV, The Turnage, Pimlico Art Center, Washington, DC
+The Turnage, Pimlico Art Center, Washington, DC

 RE-enter, Bruno David Gallery, St. Louis, MO

-AMP (Art Market Provincetown) Gallery, Provincetown, MA
+AMP Gallery, Provincetown, MA

 2017